mnadel/dunk-tank/README.md

 Set an answer by entering a value then pressing the `EQ` button.
 Next, ask the remote-holder a math problem whose answer is the value you just entered.

-If they key in the right answer, they get to quirt their friend!
+If they key in the right answer, they get to squirt their friend!